The Disclosure Regulation (Regulation (EU) 2019/2088) introduces sustainability-related disclosure requirements in the financial services sector.

 EAM utilizes MSCI SFDR Adverse Impact Metrics dataset to calculate the relevant indicators mentioned above along with other datasets provided by third-party providers.
 The coverage of MSCI SFDR Adverse Impact Metrics is approximately 10.100 equity and fixed income issuers, including constituents of the MSCI ACWI Investable Market Index.
 Data sources include company direct disclosure, indirect disclosure and direct communication with companies.
 The calculation method is available here.
 Currently, the methodology does not predict future performance, due to lack of a wide coverage of reliable data on carbon reduction target and non-comparability of prediction methods with regards to Paris Climate Agreement alignment.

-EAM proactively contributes to the objective of the Paris Agreement by disclosing carbon footprint for portfolios under the Montreal Pledge.
+EAM proactively contributes to the objective of the Paris Agreement by disclosing carbon footprint for portfolios.
 The management company also participated the PACTA program to assess portfolio alignment with different climate scenarios in 2021, and it is an active contributor to the initiative Climate Action 100+.

 CO2 Footprint